AntonsRuberts/AntonsRuberts.github.io/_graph/deepwalk.md

 print('Embedding array shape:', embedding.shape)
 ```

 Using DeepWalk (which is a black box algorithm for now) each karate club member is now represented by a vector of size 124.
-These vectors should reflect the graph structure, i.e. the different clubs should be far away from each other.
+These vectors should reflect the graph neighbourhoods, i.e. the different clubs should be far away from each other.
 We can check it by reducing the 124 dimensional data into 2 dimensional data using `umap-learn` package and making a scatter plot.

 ```python
 u = umap.UMAP(random_state=42)